snotknot/blog/_posts/2022-03-15-secThreadP1.markdown

 Same thing with online anonymity, you can’t just rely on Tor and Tails to make you a ghost on the internet.
 You can't just rely on a VPN and a password manager for your security, or a cookie auto delete extension for your privacy.
 These tools are not bulletproof and you may (and will) need to adjust your setup as necessary.
 Having the proper tools is only half of the equation.
 You need to also know how to use them efficiently.
 Granted using Tails with no knowledge is better than not using Tails with no knowledge (i.e., average Joe activist who isn’t tech savvy), but if being anonymous is an absolute must for you, then it’s crucial that you learn what’s under the hood.

 If you're, for example, trying to be anonymous, then you need to know the science to breaking down online anonymity and the formula contains the methods in which can be used to identify you.
-Let’s say you’re a whistleblower live booting Tails and using Tor to conduct your activities.
-Your Tails install is connected to your home Wi-Fi and you’re storing files that are evidence to your Tails persistent volume with no intentions of wiping that USB.
-Notice how I mentioned you’re using your home Wi-Fi and storing evidence to your USB without any intentions of ever wiping it?
-This is bad opsec.
-That’s bad practice and consistently following these bad habits will one day come back for you.
+Want better online security?
+Learn from cyber security sources to stay educated on how systems (including yours) are typically breached.
+Privacy is straight forward as well, just learn the methods that are typically used to gather abundant data on you that you do not aprove of and then find out how to prevent it.

 Granted nobody is perfect but that’s why you should learn the basics of whatever you’re doing so that you actually know how it works and what’s going on behind the scenes, therefore making it less likely for you to make a mistake.
 Do you think career black-hat hackers know every detail about Nmap or the other tools they use?
 Most of them do not, but what they do understand quite well is how these tools work under the hood from a technical perspective.

 Someone once told me this: Forensic investigators use automated forensic tools to make their lives easier.
 This is also known as "push button forensics", where you just "push a button" and the tool does everything for them.
 If they did not have these tools at their disposal, they would still have the knowledge on how to parse these different OS artifacts manually without relying on an automated toolkit.

-This is the mindset that I learned from many of my mentors and I encourage you to adopt the same mindset.
 When you learn something, try to establish a knowledge pyramid; where foundational building blocks are at the bottom of the pyramid and the more advanced will be at the top.
 Work your way up.

 Are you trying to be a software developer?
 Don't start with writing code, hold the fuck on...
 How is that code compiled?
 How is that code ran on the CPU?
-How is that program loaded into memory and how does the CPU execute instructions off the memory stack?
+How is that program loaded into memory?
+How do CPU pointers work?
+You obviously don't have to know every detail if you're writing simple code for a project real fast and just want to get it done, but if you plan on frequently writing code that is advanced then you should learn comp sci fundamentals.

 Learning CPU instruction set architectures such as x86 as well as x86 assembly is not the easiest task and will take time.